timkuijsten/docker-demo/demo-a2aclmilter/README.md

 echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@ashop.example.com tim+ashop@example.net
 # This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-# Show the appended X-ARPA2-ACL: Whitelisted header:
+# Watch the appended X-ARPA2-ACL: Whitelisted header in the last mail:
-postcat -hq XXXXXXXXXX
+cat /var/mail/tim

 # 2. Send a Greylisted mail
 echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@ashop.example.com tim@example.net
 # This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-# Show the appended X-ARPA2-ACL: Greylisted header:
+# Watch the appended X-ARPA2-ACL: Greylisted header in the last mail:
+cat /var/mail/tim

 postcat -hq XXXXXXXXXX

 # 3. Send a Blacklisted mail
 echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@milter.demo.arpa2.net tim@example.net
 # This should result in: 550 5.7.1 Command rejected
-# No message is queued.
+# No new message is queued and cat /var/mail/tim should only show the messsages
+# of the previous tests.

 # 4. Send an Abandoned mail
 echo hi | msmtp -v --host 127.0.0.1 --port 25 --from \
     root@someone.tk tim@example.net
 # This should result in: 250 2.0.0 Ok: queued as XXXXXXXXXX
-# Although it sais a message is queued, it is in fact discarded:
+# Although it sais a message is queued, it is in fact discarded.
+Again, no new
-postcat -hq XXXXXXXXXX
-postcat: fatal: open queue file XXXXXXXXXX: No such file or directory
+# message is queued and cat /var/mail/tim should only show the messsages of test
+# 1 and 2.
 ```

 ## a2aclmilter usage